stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 :----- | :-----
 /v1/tenants/:tenantId/directories | A search across directories owned by the specified tenant. |

+<a class="anchor" name="work-with-directories"></a>
+### Work With Directories

+From a directory you can do things like enforce account password restrictions, register new accounts and groups, configure the account email verification workflow, configure the account password reset workflow, among other functionalities.
+Read below to find more information about these features.

 <a class="anchor" name="directories-password-restrictions"></a>
 ### Enforce Account Password Restrictions